Quiet Biology

 [12]Section 3Acetyl-CoA, SAM, α-KG, NAD⁺ as chromatin-modifying cofactors; metabolic state precipitates epigenetic change

-[13]Sections 4, 5RB1/TP53 loss enables lineage plasticity; metabolic-epigenetic adaptation as prerequisite for NE transition
+[13]Sections 4, 5RB1/TP53 loss enables lineage plasticity; metabolic-epigenetic adaptation as prerequisite for NE transition.
+Note: necessary but not sufficient: NEPC observed without these mutations; non-NE CRPC observed with them.
+Other reprogramming factors required.

 [9]Sections 4, 5Non-mutational epigenetic reprogramming and phenotypic plasticity as hallmarks; enabling conditions framework